Unit Commitment Predictor With a Performance Guarantee: A Support Vector Machine Classifier: Experimental results

 \subsubsection{Cross-validation for kernel function and regularizer}

 We have used a cross-validation approach to tune the parameter $\gamma$ in the Gaussian kernel function.
-To so do, we split $1,000$ testing samples into $4$ equally sized subsets and then training the model on $3$ subsets, while validating its performance on the remaining subset.
+To do so, we split training samples into $4$ equally sized subsets and then training the model on $3$ subsets, while validating its performance on the remaining subset.
 This process is repeated $4$ times, with each subset being used as the validation set once, and the other $3$ subsets being used for training.
 The performance metric used is the expected hinge loss of validation instances.
 Similarly, we regularize both linear and kernelized SVM classifiers by determining a value for $\lambda$, obtained by cross-validation too.
+Note that we employ cross-validation on the training dataset, without using the test dataset, to prevent a biased training process.

+In order to justify the selection of four folds, we have conducted a sensitivity analysis regarding the number of folds used in cross-validation.
+We have varied the number of folds from $3$ to $6$ and observed that there is no notable change in the expected hinge loss.
+Specifically, we have found that the change is less than $0.1\%$ for both linear and kernelized SVM classifiers with regularization.
+By this, we have concluded $4$-fold is a reasonable choice for cross-validation.